MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 Feature Persistency
 -------------------

-If the Abstraction Layer implementation installs it in a Read-Only memory, the Abstraction Layer implementation can so that the Feature will be available after the Core Engine or the device restarts.
+If the Abstraction Layer implementation installs a Feature in a Read-Only memory, it will be available after the Core Engine or the device restarts.

 .. figure:: images/multisandbox-link-boot-flow.png
    :alt: Feature Installation Boot Flow